 Canada >> Provinces >> Yukon

 Yukon is the smallest and westernmost of Canada’s three territories.
-Its second least populated province or territory in Canada.
-As per the Canada Census Bureau, the population of Yukon in 2021 is 40,232 ( 40 thousand)
+It’s the second least populated province or territory in Canada.
+As per the Canada Census Bureau, the population of Yukon in 2021 was 40,232, and its estimated population in 2026 is 48,261

 Source: Statistics Canada